black-sheep-dev/harbour-apocalypse/README.md

 Still you can miss the apocalypse so!

-## Version 0.3+
-Starting with Version 0.3 the application needs at least SailfishOS 4.2.
-If you use an older version of SailfishOS use app version 0.2.4 instead

 ## Requirements (0.3+)
 - You need to enable the repository of rinigus to install the Mapbox GL Native QML component for map display or simply install PureMaps.